 The J/108 is a 35 foot performance cruiser, with a lifting centre-board enabling a sailing draft of just four feet.
 This is the same centre-board system that has been employed with huge success on the smaller, J/95.
 The J/108 also features twin rudders and wheel steering, thus ensuring superb stability and manageability in a boat that is still exciting to sail.

 There are now over 100 J/109s sailing and racing in UK and Irish waters and it’s not hard to understand why.
 This 36 footer regularly attracts fleets of 30 boats or more to Class one-deign events in the UK and Ireland and continues to pull in the wins whilst racing under IRC.
 She features a simple but spacious and comfortable interior, with full standing head-room and so whether you are keen to cruise fast with your family or turn heads on the race-course, she will fit the bill nicely.

 The J/111 is a sleek, speedy, one-design 36 footer that daysails, races, and weekend cruises like no other.
 The J/111 is an easy-to-handle, comfortable-to-sail boat that accelerates quickly, slices to windward at 7+ knots and hits double-digit speeds downwind.
 It is designed to be the best performing, easiest-to-sail boat of its size on the market, whilst offering the creature comforts needed (6′ headroom) to satisfy the occasional overnight cruise.

 The 2014 facelift version of the notoriously successful under IRC J/122, this forty-foot asymmetric performance cruiser-racer benefits from a redesigned interior and exterior, with a modern feel and welcome hull windows.
 Winner of RORC’s Yacht of the Year, the J/122 has matured into an extremely successful race boat both around-the-cans and offshore.
-In 2009, one UK J/122 owner raced single-handed across the Atlantic and won his class.
+In 2014 a J/122 was crowned overall winner of the Rolex Middle Sea Race.